- October 19, 2021

 i.
 When you want to stream content that is restricted from your country

 There are some video content or TV series that are either restricted or not available to watch in your country probably because of copyright regulations.
 But this can only affect those who don’t have VPN.
 With VPN, you can stay in your country and connect to a server in any country of your choice.
 This will make it appear as if you were in that country physically.

 ii.
 When you want to use public Wi-Fi without qualms

 Many a time, you feel excited when you hook on to public Wi-Fi with the mindset to enjoy free surfing at the airport, public libraries, shopping malls, and others.
 Such places are vulnerable for browsing as cybercriminals and snoopers are always stationed there to pry and steal private information from hapless and unsuspecting users.
-With VPN, your online activities at the public Wi-Fi are protected.
+With VPN, your online activities on the public Wi-Fi are protected.

 iii.
 When you want to save money online